Paula Prentiss

 Paula Prentiss (née Ragusa; born March 4, 1938) is an American actress.
-She is best known for her film roles in Where the Boys Are (1960), What's New Pussycat?
+She is best known for her film roles in Where the Boys Are (1960), Man's Favorite Sport?
+(1964), What's New Pussycat?
 (1965), Catch-22 (1970), The Parallax View (1974), and The Stepford Wives (1975).

 From 1967 to 1968, Prentiss co-starred with her husband Richard Benjamin in the CBS sitcom He & She, for which she received a nomination for Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

 Early life

 Prentiss was born Paula Ragusa in San Antonio, Texas, the elder daughter of Paulene (née Gardner) and Thomas J. Ragusa, a social sciences professor at San Antonio's University of the Incarnate Word.
 Her father was of Sicilian descent, and Prentiss was raised Roman Catholic.
 She had a younger sister, Ann Prentiss, who was also an actress.